Jamestownkid/the_guap_creator/INSTALL_SIMPLE.md

 run-gui.bat
 ```

 Done!
-No API keys needed.
+The GUI will open and show a setup wizard for API keys.

 ## Using It